Ductless Air Conditioning Buyer’s Guide for Homeowners

 Single Zone

-This is a single indoor air handler attached to the outdoor unit.
+A single indoor air handler attached to the outdoor unit.

 Multi-Zone

-If you want to cool more than one room, a multi-zone mini split can have up to four air handlers attached to the outdoor unit.
+If you want to cool more than one room, a multi-zone mini-split can have up to four air handlers attached to the outdoor unit.
 Each indoor unit can function independently of the others.

 Ductless Mini Split Buying Considerations